jazeved0/jazevedo.me/content/data/source.md

   % Position: GTE President
   \rheader{July 2019 -\\[-1pt] Aug 2020}{President}
   \rdesc{Georgia Tech Esports Club}
-  \ritem{Led one of the largest student organizations at Georgia Tech with over \textbf{300 active members} and \textbf{30 competitve teams}}
+  \ritem{Led one of the largest student organizations at Georgia Tech with over \textbf{300 active members} and \textbf{30 competitive teams}}
-  \ritem{Designed for and led push to unify branding for the club and its events, including logos, graphics, and videos}
+  \ritem{Designed for and coordinated push to unify branding for the club and its events, including logos, graphics, and videos}
   \ritem{Worked with team of officers to conduct corporate outreach and partner with campus administration for funding}
   % Position: Gamefest organizer
   \rsubheader{Logistics \& Event Organizer}{